Just too tired

 Therapy is now available to supplement testosterone.
 Blood tests are necessary to see if you suffer from low testosterone.
 A discussion with your doctor is important for understanding the causes of low testosterone-related symptoms, as well as the appropriate treatments and potential side effects.

 Hypothyroidism, or low levels of thyroid hormone, can wreak havoc on your energy levels.
 This condition may be due to an autoimmune disease in which your immune system attacks your thyroid.
 While it’s more common in women, it can occur in men and become severe if early symptoms are ignored.

 - weight gain

 Interestingly, low levels of thyroid hormone can lead to low levels of testosterone, linking the two problems and the possibility for experiencing fatigue.
 Treating low thyroid hormone may improve fatigue as well as other symptoms.
 Treatment may also help prevent complications like goiter, heart disease, and neuropathy.

-Hyperthyroidism, or an overactive thyroid, can also cause fatigue due to a racing heart and an overtaxed system.
+Hyperthyroidism, or an overactive thyroid, can also cause fatigue due to a racing heart, high blood pressure, sleep troubles, and an overtaxed system.

 Your fatigue may be due to a lack of sleep or poor sleep quality.
 You may feel tired if you don’t have good sleep habits, work at night and sleep during the day, or simply skip sleep altogether to get more done.